WebHare/platform/whtree/modules/publisher/doc/topics/sitedev/whfshistory.md

 The document editor creates an autosave in the `whconstant_whfsid_autosaves` folder (a full copy linked through `filelink` to the original source) when you start editing a document to record the current changes.
 This autosave is then periodically updated.

+A public draft is created when a published file has pending content changes - ie the Save button for a published file creates a draft but does not update the source.
+You cannot create a public draft for an unpublished document.

 When you save a draft the current autosave is moved to the `whconstant_whfsid_drafts` folder.
 All clonable unmanaged data is recopied from the source.
 The draft's minor version number is increased and the editor is set to the user saving this draft.
 A version event of type 'saved' is generated and the snapshot is set to the draft id.
 Any earlier drafts are